 I came across Jurgen Moltmann long before I had feelings about becoming Franciscan but so much of what he has written relates to the Franciscan ethos of loving and seeking personal and social change and social justice in society.
 There is much in Moltmann’s wide ranging theology that is ecumenical, messianic and orientated towards personal and social change.
 Our future individually and collectively remains bound up with that fullness of Christ as the most perfect presence in creation and a transforming future.
 If we participate in the Spirit we are bound to be involved with these concerns as well as the usual “spiritual” and moral issues tradition has asked of us.

 Another important work is God for a Secular Society in which Moltmann highlights the fight for human rights and transforming society and is structures to put right the inequalities that separate people.
 Moltmann starts with an analysis of the modern world and the wrongs that have historically occurred.
-Colonisation many parts of the world by western countries led to all sorts of injustice towards indigenous people and much of that legacy has remained.
+Colonisation of many parts of the world by western countries led to all sorts of injustice towards indigenous people and much of that legacy has remained to affect individual nations and international relations today.
 Technological power has also had many detrimentally affects on ecosystems around the world.
 It has been a misuse of knowledge and abilities.
-More-over Enlightenment optimism about moral change and advancement has often not been realised and so there have been many victims of society change as there may have been apparent victories.
+As noted in the writings of Paul Tillich, Enlightenment optimism about moral change and advancement has often not been realised and so there have been many victims of society change as there may have been apparent victories.
 Much of this has all been associated with human tendencies to dominate without the virtue of self restraint and also an actual denial of God and our calling as the beings were were intended to be.

 The Christian vision is about personal and society change that sees the God given dignity to others and our obligations towards them.
 So much of what has happened and does happen is denial of that and a denial of God.
 Even worse God may be invoked in self justifying ways rather than considering the true God and truth of who and what we must be and do.
 Today we must rediscover and embrace the true dignity God gives to all things and all people.
 We must embrace the equal and full dignity of all races of people and the dignity given to other creatures as well.